-- 6.36.
-The Green Link comprises important open spaces, PROWs, and water bodies, primarily around the edge of the built -up area of Southwell, which are integral to the character of the town, public amenity, and wildlife.
-Many of these routes and spaces already exist (such as the Southwell Trail).
-However, there are a number of places at the urban edge where the link could be strengthened.
-The policy seeks to target investment and contributions towards these areas, to enhance the link and access to it. - 6.37.
+- 6.38.
 This policy is a further response to the wish of the people of Southwell for the improvement in the PROW network in and around the town.
-It is also needed to ensure that new development is integrated with the Link, and it can cope with the added pressure from an increase in population. - 6.38.
-The policy is consistent with the guidance in the NPPF para 98 "Planning policies and decisions should protect and enhance public rights of way and access including taking opportunities to provide better facilities for users, for example by adding links to existing rights of way networks including National Trails".
-The NPPF also gives protection for the natural environment and public well-being access from its conservation in paragraphs 8, 102, 119, 171, 174 and 175.
+It is also needed to ensure that new development is integrated with the Link, and it can cope with the added pressure from an increase in population. - 6.39.
+The policy is consistent with the guidance in the NPPF para 104 "Planning policies and decisions should protect and enhance public rights of way and access including taking opportunities to provide better facilities for users, for example by adding links to existing rights of way networks including National Trails".
+The NPPF also gives protection for the natural environment and public well-being from its conservation in paragraphs 8, 102, 119, 171, 174 and 175.